 Forest bathing is an innovative, new wellness trend that reduces stress.
-Research shows that it lowers blood pressure and heart rate.
+Research shows that it lowers blood pressure and the heart rate.

 Levels of cortisol, the stress hormone, are reduced too.

 It does not take much imagination to note that these three factors, blood pressure, stress and heart rate, are the underlying factors of many chronic diseases.

 Join me today in starting a new trend of forest bathing in your family.

 The impact of the outbreak of coronavirus will force us to slow down the pace, refuse to take planes, work from our homes, entertain only among close friends or family and learn to become self-sufficient and mindful.